seed-run/homepage/_docs/adding-a-post-deploy-phase.md

 This also means that for an app with a single service, the post-deploy phase and the `after_deploy` hook do basically the same thing.

-And that's it, now you can add your integration tests and post-deployment scripts to your mono-repo workflow.
+And that's it, now you can add your integration tests and post-deployment scripts to your monorepo workflow.